lemire/talks/2017/sparksummit/deepdive.md

 ```
 answer = new array
 for value in array {
-  if value in bitset {// branch but no data dependency
+  if value in bitset {
     append value to answer
   }
 }